|New England Maple Syrup|

 Sugar syrup from tree sap?
 Yeah, it sounds highly unlikely, but I assure you it's true.

-From February to April, farmers in New England drive7 million little pipes called taps into their sugar maple trees' trunks, and hang buckets underneath the taps or attach tubing to them to catch the sap, some of which drips out of the taps as it rises within the tree trunk.
+From February to April, farmers in New England drive more than 13 million little pipes called taps into their sugar maple trees' trunks, and hang buckets underneath the taps or attach tubing to them to catch the sap, some of which drips out of the taps as it rises within the tree trunk.

 A sugar maple (Acer saccharum) must be at least 40 years old, or about 10 inches (25.4 cm) in diameter to produce useful quantities of sap.

-The buckets are collected and brought to the sugar house, an outdoor shack containing a cauldron in which the sap is simmered for hours, driving off most of its moisture and reducing it to pure syrup.
+The buckets are collected and brought to the sugar house, a small building containing a cauldron in which the sap is simmered for hours, driving off most of its moisture and reducing it to pure syrup.

 (Most modern farms now use miles of plastic piping that runs from the "sugar bush"—the grove of sugar maple trees—to the sugar house.)

 It takes between 40 and 43 gallons (151 to 163 liters) of sap to produce one gallon (3.79 liters) of maple syrup.